bozsahin/ccglab-grammars/README.md

   <code>.ded</code> file is the lisp-ready code ccglab generates for linguistic analysis.

-  <code>.ind</code> file is the lisp-ready code ccglab uses for training and parse ranking.
+  <code>.ind</code> file is the lisp-ready code ccglab uses for model development, training and parse ranking.

   <code>.sup</code> and <code>.supervision</code> files are for training from sentence-lf pairs.